 Notice how opposite these exhortations are from today’s preaching that we are to do absolutely nothing because salvation is a sovereign work of God.

-Today’s “Gospel,” which is another gospel of which the Apostle Paul warned us, does not reflect in itself the Divine plan, which is to put an end to all sin and rebellion in the creation.
+Today’s “Gospel,” which is another gospel that the Apostle Paul warned us about, does not reflect in itself the Divine plan, which is to put an end to all sin and rebellion in the creation.
 Rather it is a self-seeking, self-centered, pleasure-loving religion that bears little resemblance to the preaching of John the Baptist, the Lord Jesus, or the Apostles of Christ.

 After reflecting on all I have experienced over the past 65 years, I have concluded that the major emphasis of all of the lies Satan has introduced into Christian thinking is the doing away with righteous behavior as something that must always accompany the true Christian salvation.